nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Then, enter the command `tasksof 1`.

 If done successfully, you should see the all tasks that "Alex Yeoh" is assigned.
-It should show up under in the task list of the [current team section](#current-team-section) as shown below.
+It should show up in the task list of the [current team section](#current-team-section) as shown below.

 ![Tasks Of Example](images/TasksOfExample.png)